contagon/handbook/handbook/12-primary.md

 The meeting may be held during Primary on Sunday, at another time on Sunday, or at a different time.
 A member of the bishopric conducts.
 At least one member of the Primary presidency attends.

-If a unit has few children, the meeting may be held under the direction of the stake presidency.
-Some or all of the wards in the stake meet together.See [Temple and Priesthood Preparation](https://www.churchofjesuschrist.org/callings/primary-organization/my-calling/temple-and-priesthood-preparation) on ChurchofJesusChrist.org for more information.
+[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)If a unit has few children, the meeting may be held under the direction of the stake presidency.
+Some or all of the wards in the stake meet together.

+See [Temple and Priesthood Preparation](https://www.churchofjesuschrist.org/callings/primary-organization/my-calling/temple-and-priesthood-preparation) on ChurchofJesusChrist.org for more information.

 #### 12.2.1.3 Service and Activities

 Beginning in January of the year they turn 8, children may begin attending Primary activities.

-Primary activity leaders plan service and activities that accomplish the work of salvation and exaltation.
+Primary activity leaders plan service and activities that help accomplish the work of salvation and exaltation.
 Service and activities should build testimonies, strengthen families, and provide opportunities to bless others.
 They should be balanced among four areas of personal growth: spiritual, social, physical, and intellectual.

 Primary activities are held at times other than Sundays or Monday evenings.
 Adult leaders help ensure that activities are safe (see [safety.ChurchofJesusChrist.org](https://safety.churchofjesuschrist.org/); see also [20.6.20](20-activities.md#20620-safety-precautions-and-accident-response-and-reporting)).
 At least two responsible adult leaders should be present at all activities (see [12.5.1](12-primary.md#1251-safeguarding-children)).

-The following guidelines may be adapted to local circumstances:* Primary activities are held two times a month when possible.
+[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)The following guidelines may be adapted to local circumstances:

+* Primary activities are held two times a month when possible.
 They can be held more or less frequently.
 Leaders consider family circumstances, travel distance and costs, and safety.
 * Generally, children are organized by age-groups.
 Boys and girls normally meet separately.
 However, they may combine for certain activities or in locations with few children.
 * Leaders may choose to plan and hold annual day camps for Primary children ages 8–11.
 Such camps are optional.
+Primary activities, including day camps, do not include overnight stays.

 All supplies and activities, including optional day camps, are paid for by the ward budget.
 Travel and expenses should not be excessive.